Articles on: Transferring Notes

 9. Cherry

-🤓 To turn on Revision Colors, visit our Help Desk Article: What are Info Layers, and how do I use them? > How to Turn on Info Layers
+🤓 TIP: To turn on Revision Colors, see What are Info Layers, and how do I use them? → How to Turn on Info Layers.

 Embedding Revision Colors without Info Layers

-However, if you want the script revision color to be embedded directly into the PDF from your screenwriting software.
+You can also embed the revision color directly into the PDF from your screenwriting software.

-In Final Draft (or whichever script processor you use) there should be an option to output the PDF or the print job to show Page Colors.
-When this option is taken, the pages will be colored in Scriptation the same way they are in the original script.
+In Final Draft (or your screenwriting program of choice), there should be an option to output the PDF or print job with Page Colors.
+When that's turned on, the pages are colored in Scriptation the same way they're colored in the original script.

-In Final Draft's Print window, be sure to check the box for Page Color:
+In Final Draft's Print window, check the box for Page Color:

-If you're using a different screenwriting program, please check their documentation for this output option.
+If you're using a different screenwriting program, check its documentation for the same option.

 What's Next